Gazelle Creature Mark.

 The balance of curves and sharp edges helps emphasize the grace and majesty of the gazelle, while also conveying their impressive speed.
 Gazelles are naturally cautious, often on the lookout for potential threats.
 So the gazelle is turning its head as if checking behind itself.

-In this phase of the project, the goal is to integrate a short typographic phrase into the composition alongside the creature mark.
+Integrate a short typographic phrase into the composition alongside the creature mark.
 The design should use a similar kit of parts to ensure coherence between the elements, while also maintaining a consistent axial framework.
 Additionally, color will be incorporated in this phase.

 Elza Text is a sharp and clean sans-serif typeface.
 It isn't decorative and doesn't distract from the visual elements.
 Its features match those of the gazelle interpretation since the simplistic lettering resembles its long legs.